 9. Vie Cave

-The Vie Cave is another one of Maremma’s hidden gems.
+The Vie Cave is another one of Maremma’s best-kept secrets.
 These mysterious sunken roads carved by the Etruscans during the bronze age.
 However, the reason for their creation and how they were created remains unknown even today.
 If you want to visit these magical tight passages, you better hurry up.
 The Vie Cave has recently been listed as an endangered monument due to their fragility.

-Finally, round up your first visit to Tuscany with a day trip to Pisa and see the famous Leaning Tower.
+Finally, round up your first visit to Tuscany with a day trip to Pisa and see the famous Leaning Tower and Marina di Pisa.
 Standing at 60 meters tall, the Pisa tower is one of the most remarkable architectural structures from medieval Europe.
 This tower was planned to be perfectly vertical but it started leaning during the construction.
 Ever since it has been one of Italy’s most iconic tourist attractions.

 I believe Tuscany, despite being really touristy, is a place that everyone should visit at least once in a lifetime.
 With its lyrical landscapes, fascinating history, and the superb cuisine, the Tuscan experience is something you really don’t want to miss while visiting Italy.